betteriot/betteriot-principles/README.md

 ### 27. The vendor MUST allow users to factory reset the device.

-Assessment: The vendor submits links to public user documentation showing how to factory reset the device.
+Assessment: The vendor submits a link to public user documentation showing how to factory reset the device.

 Example: TODO